Tutorial 1 - Your First BattMo Model

 disp(jsonstruct)

-We can see that the structure contains various attributes for the different aspects of the model.
+We can see that the structure contains various attributes for the different schema.
 For example, if we want to know the thickness of the negative electrode coating, we can navigate the hierarchy to find it:

 disp(jsonstruct.NegativeElectrode.Coating.thickness)